urfdvw/XiaoExp/README.md

 # Code in the repository
 - CircuitPython
-    - scr: files before compiling
+    - scr: source files of the used modules
     - release: files to be copied to Xiao
     - examples: some sensor examples
 - Arduino
-    - TODO: sensor interface code
+    - sensor interface
+        - compiled.UF2: compiled file, drage in to boot drive
+        - code/: adduino project
+        - menu generator/: Python notebook for generating static data for the UI.

 ## I2C 1306 Screen CircuitPython Library
 Usually, in SAMD21 + CircuitPython projects,